bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * For autocomplete
 * Also enables bundling indexes of multiple documents together without having to do a binary search for endpoint existence checking
 * May include the rank of each path (maximum in case of bundles)
+* With partial replication, only list intermediate non-leaf paths that provide path dereferencing to access lower levels

 ### Ephemeral word index